Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 No Pain, No Maine?

 Long-distance hiking or thru-hiking is challenging both mentally and physically.
 Whether hiking the Appalachian Trail or another long-distance trail, the continuous step-by-step motion from dusk to dawn, repeated day after day, requires considerable effort and determination.
-It can feel monotonous, and it may involve pain.
+This routine can feel monotonous, and it may involve pain and discomfort.

 Pre-hike Planning